Whey Protein Benefits: All You Need To Know

 If you are lactose intolerant choose whey isolate or if you can afford the price of a whey hydrolized go for it.
 Otherwise you can truly trust whey concentrate, which is: economical, efficient and the most sold product on the market.
 There are also kosher and vegetarian friendly whey protein options available.

 Let's just review what we just learned:

-It also exists several types of whey protein; whey concentrate, whey isolat and whey hydrolyzed.
+- It also exists several types of whey protein; whey concentrate, whey isolate and whey hydrolyzed.

 - Do not be confused: Protein powder is not a Whey Gainer.